spatie/skeleton-js/README.md

 ## Security

-If you discover any security related issues, please email freek@spatie.be instead of using the issue tracker.
+If you discover any security related issues, please contact [:author_name](https://github.com/:author_username) instead of using the issue tracker.

 ## Credits